Buck’s Fascia

 What is it?

-The existence of the Buck’s Fascia is crucial to circumcision in any style other than fully loose.
-It is the Buck’s Fascia, not the shaft skin of the penis, that holds in place the internal structures of the phallus.
-Because the layer of subcutaneous fat (coloured yellow in the drawing) is not firmly anchored to the shaft skin, considerable longitudinal movement of the shaft skin is possible.
+It is Buck’s Fascia, not the shaft skin of the penis, that holds in place the internal structures of the phallus.
+Because the layer of subcutaneous fat and loose connective tissue (coloured yellow in the drawing) is not firmly anchored to the shaft skin, considerable longitudinal movement of the shaft skin is possible.
 Put simply, the shaft skin isn’t attached other than to the skin of the abdomen and, via the foreskin, to the sulcus.
 Everything between is as mobile as the sleeve of a pullover on an arm, capable of being shortened and then tensioned along its own length by virtue of being unattached to what’s underneath.

 Acknowledgements